- Phylum

 - Cell diameter (D)

-- ~ 20 mm (but highly variable) Filament length: Several centimeters
+- ~ 20 μm (but highly variable)

 Morphological features

 Bangia colonies made of filament aggregation are visible to the naked eye and distinct by their reddish-dark brown to black color (Plate 1).
 The colonies are attached to surfaces by down-growing , usually in dense purple-black to rust-colored clumps.
 The individual filaments are gelatinous, unbranched.
 Young filaments are uniseriate (Plate 2), old filaments are multiseriate (Plate 3).
-A star-shaped chloroplast with prominent pyrenoid in the center of each cell is typical of the genus.
+A star-shaped chloroplast with a prominent in the center of each cell is typical of the genus.
 So are cell elongations (Plate 4) occurring from intercalary cells, they are formed as a step in the reproductive cycle (Gargiulo et al. 2001).

 Ecology